ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/DAY 1.md

 {IMAGE CREDITS: AUTHOR ; screenshot taken from device}
 ![image](https://github.com/ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/assets/163879237/fa5c1059-c09e-4bf2-ade1-7cd0adaa1bac)

-After this, type the command _run_synthesis_ to run synthesis to run yosys RTL synthesis, ABC scripts (for technology mapping) and openSTA.
+After this, type the command _run_synthesis_ to run synthesis which converts an abstract netlist into a program to run yosys RTL synthesis, ABC scripts (for technology mapping) and openSTA.
 This process will take about 5-6 minutes, depending on system speed.

 ### Steps to Charecterise Synthesis Results